Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 ### Status_MicroSectionEnd

-Marks the end of a microstatus section. `Status_MicroSectionStart` and `Status_MicroSectionEnd` will normally come in pairs.
-Exceptions may occur if an error occurs.
+Marks the end of a microstatus section. `Status_MicroSectionStart` and `Status_MicroSectionEnd` will always come in pairs unless an error has occurred.

 The `Status_MicroSectionStart` and `Status_MicroSectionEnd` pairs will never overlap.
 Only one is active at a time.